 Paula Gottlieb

-Professor of Philosophy and Affiliate Professor of Classics (B.Phil, Oxon.
+Credentials: Professor of Philosophy and Affiliate Professor of Classical and Ancient Near Eastern Studies (B.Phil, Oxon.
 1983; Ph.D., Cornell 1988)

-Ancient Greek Philosophy; Ethics
+Position title: Ancient Greek Philosophy, Ethics

-608-263-0253
+Phone: 608-263-0253

 5139 Helen C. White

 Professor Gottlieb’s research concerns ancient Greek philosophy, especially issues in Aristotle’s ethics and metaphysics.
-Her work includes a book-length analysis of and commentary on Books I and II of Aristotle’s Nicomachean Ethics for Project Archelogos(2001), “The Practical Syllogism” in The Blackwell Guide to Aristotle’s Nicomachean Ethicsed.
-Richard Kraut (Blackwell, 2006), a recent book The Virtue of Aristotle’s Ethics(Cambridge, 2009, pbk 2012) and the chapter on Aristotle’s Ethics for the Oxford Handbook of the History of Ethics ed.
-Roger Crisp (Oxford, 2013).
-She is writing another book, tentatively entitled “Aristotle on Reason and Feeling”, for Cambridge University Press, with various related papers forthcoming.
-She also writes the entry on Aristotle on non-contradiction for the Stanford Encyclopedia of Philosophy (last updated, 2015).
-She was Central Divisional Representative to the Board of Officers of the American Philosophical Association, 2012-15, and has been awarded an NEH fellowship for 2018-19.
+Her work includes a book-length analysis of and commentary on Books I and II of Aristotle’s Nicomachean Ethics for Project Archelogos (2001), “The Practical Syllogism” in The Blackwell Guide to Aristotle’s Nicomachean Ethics ed.
+Richard Kraut (Blackwell, 2006), The Virtue of Aristotle’s Ethics (Cambridge, 2009, pbk 2012), the chapter on Aristotle’s Ethics for the Oxford Handbook of the History of Ethics ed.
+Roger Crisp (Oxford, 2013), with Elliott Sober, “Aristotle on ‘Nature Does Nothing in Vain’”, HOPOS VII 2, 2017, 246-271, and “Aristotle on Self-Knowledge” in Self-Knowledge in Ancient Philosophy ed.
+Fiona Leigh (Oxford, 2020).
+She also writes the entry on Aristotle on non-contradiction for the Stanford Encyclopedia of Philosophy (last updated, 2019).
+She was Central Divisional Representative to the Board of Officers of the American Philosophical Association, 2012-15, and was awarded an NEH fellowship for 2018-19 to complete her book Aristotle on Thought and Feeling (Cambridge, forthcoming, January 2021).